 | ^^^^ no external crate `rand`

 To fix this, edit the Cargo.toml file for the adder package and indicate that rand is a dependency for it as well.
 Building the adder package will add rand to the list of dependencies for adder in Cargo.lock, but no additional copies of rand will be downloaded.
-Cargo has ensured that every crate in every package in the workspace using the rand package will be using the same version, saving us space and ensuring that the crates in the workspace will be compatible with each other.
+Cargo will ensure that every crate in every package in the workspace using the rand package will use the same version as long as they specify compatible versions of rand, saving us space and ensuring that the crates in the workspace will be compatible with each other.

+If crates in the workspace specify incompatible versions of the same dependency, Cargo will resolve each of them, but will still try to resolve as few versions as possible.

 Adding a Test to a Workspace